ChinmayPillai/Multi-Particle_Force_Simulator/README.md

 ## TimePeriods.py
-Find the time period of revolution of each body
+Code to find the time period of revolution of every body